yiwu-gis/mgwr_plugin/README.md

 -	[Fotheringham, A.S., Yang, W. and Kang, W., 2017.
 Multiscale geographically weighted regression (MGWR).
 Annals of the American Association of Geographers, 107(6), pp.1247-1265.](https://www.tandfonline.com/doi/abs/10.1080/24694452.2017.1352480?casa_token=LL9HQLVnJUkAAAAA:bBSsBZ_fl5gHpqcvya1LEBtCBU0XMzOcRd79RxueihDoucCDOZ5l-cAOQblyn1ujVpG-w3bOFZ36)
 -	[Oshan, T.M., Li, Z., Kang, W., Wolf, L.J. and Fotheringham, A.S., 2019. mgwr: A Python implementation of multiscale geographically weighted regression for investigating process spatial heterogeneity and scale.
 ISPRS International Journal of Geo-Information, 8(6), p.269.](https://www.mdpi.com/2220-9964/8/6/269)
 -	Xiangyang Song & Jiawei Gao [Geographically Weighted Regression (GWR) Plugin for QGIS](https://github.com/XiangyangSong/GWR_Plugin)

+### Current Issue
+- Note that current version is NOT compatible with macOS.
+We are still working on it.

 ### License
 _The Multiscale Geographically Weighted Regression (MGWR) Plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation._